olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 Migrating from **FrameMaker** to **DITA XML** is not like saving a **MS Word** document in **LibreOffice** format.
 There is no automatic process for migrating an unstructured document to a structured format.
 In the worst-case scenario, depending on the quality of your original document, this can be like turning a wasteland into a French garden.
 But a well-planned migration allows you to switch to the new format without disrupting the rhythm of your deliveries.

 To use a metaphor, if you set yourself the goal of converting a swamp into the parterre of the Château de Versailles, you'd have to go through the English garden stage - a place that may not be strictly architectural, but that's very pleasant to live in.
-Good news: if the **technical editor** has consistently used a limited set of styles and rationally organized his **FrameMaker** content, he's certainly already very close to this stage.
+Good news: if the **technical writer** has consistently used a limited set of styles and rationally organized his **FrameMaker** content, he's certainly already very close to this stage.

 ![Migration from FrameMaker to DITA XML](/assets/framemaker-to-dita-migration.svg) **Migration from FrameMaker to DITA XML**